BradySBaker/LED-Canvas/README.md

 # Arduino control system for Bluetooth-Powered LED Panel
-This is half of the project that controls and interactive LED pixel art display.
-The code interprets inputs via bluetooth from the frontend.
+This is half of the project that controls an interactive LED pixel art display.
+The code interprets inputs via Bluetooth from the Frontend.
 These inputs range from drawing coordinates and color choices to mode settings and save requests.

 [Please see LED-Canvas-Frontend repo for more info].